Skip to main content

 How Long Do the Effects of Hydrocodone Last?

-• Extended-release: up to 12 hours or longer
+• Extended-release: effects may last 12 hours or longer

 Risks of Hydrocodone Misuse